Overview of Payroll in Ireland 2020

 Even if payrolls are outsourced it is still the employers responsibility to ensure all obligations are met and that tax and social security are correctly processed.
 This course not only gives you the information you need to be compliant but also ensures you know exactly what information should be given to a payroll provider and the various tasks they should be completing on your behalf.

-- Glossary of terms and acronyms used in payroll
+- Glossary of terms and abbreviations

 Other means of training